jamisonordway/book_search/README.md

 Book Search uses the [Google Books API](https://developers.google.com/books/) to find volumes which match a given search query.

+Currently, the search functionality returns a list of books.

+Each item in this list includes an image, title, author(s), publisher, and a link to learn more about the volume.

 ### Contributing

 To interact with this project locally, clone the repo and make sure you have the [lastest version of Node](https://nodejs.org/en/download/) installed.